lexik/LexikJWTAuthenticationBundle/Resources/doc/1-configuration-reference.md

 ##### service

-Default based on the [Namshi/JOSE](https://github.com/namshi/jose) library.
+Default to `lexik_jwt_authentication.encoder.default` which is based on the [Namshi/JOSE](https://github.com/namshi/jose) library.
+You can also use `lexik_jwt_authentication.encoder.lcobucci` which is based on the [Lcobucci/JWT](https://github.com/lcobucci/jwt) library and concern the same usage level as the default one, providing an easy way to validate claims.

+For an advanced token encoding with higher encryption support, please see the [`Spomky-Labs/lexik-jose-bridge`](https://github.com/Spomky-Labs/lexik-jose-bridge) which is based on the great [`Spomky-Labs/JOSE`](https://github.com/Spomky-Labs/JOSE) library.

 To create your own encoder service, see the [JWT encoder service customization chapter](5-encoder-service.md).

 ##### encryption_engine